fadden/CiderPress2/DiskArc/FS/Hybrid-notes.md

 The DOS MASTER distribution disk provides an interesting case: tracks 17 through 21 are DOS 3.3, but the rest of the disk (tracks 0-16 and 22-34) is ProDOS.
 This is very different from a DOS MASTER volume, which has a complete DOS disk stored inside a ProDOS filesystem, and a little different from other hybrids, which tend to split the disk in half.
-(The DOS track is only one sector long, which makes recognition tricky.)
+(The DOS catalog track is only one sector long, which makes recognition tricky.)

 DOS hybrids can be detected by examining the VTOC for in-use blocks that aren't part of any file.
 This isn't perfect because the first three tracks of most DOS disks are already in this state